AlexGit123/sde-pattern-program/README.md

 ### Behavioral:
   - #### Template Method
     Each box in the game is a class that extends from the **Entity** class.
-They overwrite default entity parameters _(Like color & name)_, and also can overwrite **update** method for changing behaviour, or overwrite **draw** method for changing way of rendering, but those changes is not implemented yet.
+They overwrite default entity parameters _(Like color & name)_, and also can overwrite **update** method for changing behavior, or overwrite **draw** method for changing way of rendering, but those changes is not implemented yet.

   - #### Observer